brianjoseff/website/content/bangbang.md

 <a target="_blank" href="https://bangbang.do/" class="link">Go to site...</a>

 <h3>Why I built this</h3>
 <p>Everyone is asking us to take action.
 Who should we listen to?
 What should we do?
-How do I do it?
+How do we do it?
 What things actually will have an impact?
-How do I keep track of what I’ve already done?
-How do I get other people to do things?</p>
+How do we keep track of what we’ve already done?
+How do we get other people to do things?</p>